What Is Nonverbal Learning Disorder?

 Diagnosing Nonverbal Learning Disorder

-A mental health professional specializing in the condition, ideally a neuropsychologist, is the best person to evaluate and diagnose signs of NLD in you or your child.
+A mental health professional specializing in the condition and familiar with similar disorders, like a neuropsychologist, is the best person to evaluate and diagnose signs of NLD in you or your child.
 He or she will evaluate a patient’s speech and language development, verbal IQ, performance IQ, visual-spatial skills, and motor development.
 A patient’s score on any one of these individual tests doesn’t matter much, in and of itself; rather, the specialist will be looking to see whether the patient’s overall strengths and weaknesses match the most common patterns seen in patients with NLD.

 Treatment Options for Nonverbal Learning Disorder